 You hear it all the time.
-You need to find a work-life balance or, “leave work at work.”
-But with more people working from home, where exactly are you suppose to leave work?
+You need to find a work-life balance or “leave work at work.”
+But with more people working from home, where exactly are you supposed to leave work?

 I found that to be a challenge at first.
 At quitting time, I would step away from my computer, but work would still follow me.
 I would think about what articles I needed to write for the next day, delegate priorities between clients, and somehow find time for myself.
 These five practices helped me leave work at the office, even though that office was down the hall from my bedroom.

 Have an office, even if you don’t have the room